The Hidden Cost of Misalignment: Why Most APAC Crises Start Internally (Commentary by Farrell Tan)

 The Strategic Cost Leaders Underestimate

-The visible cost of crisis e.g., legal, regulatory, financial, is measurable.
+The visible cost of crisis e.g., legal, regulatory, financial is measurable.
+The deeper cost is strategic hesitation.

-And in many cases, that hesitation traces back to pre-existing internal misalignment; not merely the triggering event.
+In high-growth APAC markets, lost momentum is not trivial.
+And in many cases, that hesitation traces back to pre-existing internal misalignment, not merely the triggering event.

 Growth Without Alignment Is Exposure